This is a process invoked in the Senate to delay a vote by keeping a debate from ending. It can be stopped with 60 votes.

 What is a senator?

-What is an impact?
+What is policy formulation?

 This form of policy legitimation is subject to a formal comment period.